 Apply today!
 Upcoming deadlines

 - Letters of intent for the Tufts Health Plan Foundation's annual Systems and Best Practices and Collaboration and Community Engagement grants are due January 23.
-Learn more about these opportunities to support healthy aging initiatives on a December 6 webinar.

 Federal Transit Administration

 - The Federal Transit Administration (FTA) is the primary source of federal funding for public transit and community transportation programs

 - The Fixing America’s Surface Transportation (FAST) Act is the current federal legislation that guides FTA funding.

 - Note: Some funding streams that were available under previous legislation are no longer available.
 Job Access and Reverse Commute (JARC) funding was previously available for employment transportation for welfare recipients and low-income people, and New Freedom funding was available for transportation for people with disabilities.
 Under the FAST Act, these projects no longer have their own dedicated funding streams